adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 This sounds good but it isn't.
 You end up applying changes where you didn't mean to.
 Think regression.
 Alternatively, you end up scared to touch this utility class so you end up with `.red2`.
 Then you end up with redundant code.
 Obviously this is not fun to maintain.

 ## Why?
-Because non-semantic class names are hard to find!
+Because non-semantic class names are hard to find.

 If an element has classes based on how it looks such as `.red`, `.col-lg-4` and `.large`, then these classes will be scattered all over the codebase so searching for "red" will yield many results across the HTML templates.